 How to get a Free Registered Agent in Oklahoma

 Here’s a pro tip: you can get the reliability of a registered agent service and the cost-effectiveness of an individual.
 The best of both worlds.
 When you hire certain LLC services to start your business, they’ll throw in free registered agent service.

 Hire a company like IncFile or ZenBusiness to form your Oklahoma LLC.
 In addition to taking care of your Articles of Organization and other formation requirements, they will automatically include a registered agent.
 It’s a great two-for-one deal.

-And an LLC service is pretty affordable – $100 for the Oklahoma LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $100 for the Oklahoma LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.